Accession number (cultural property)

 Label in a gallery indicating the object's accession number.

-In galleries, libraries, archives, and museums, an accession number is a unique identifier assigned to, and achieving initial control of, each acquisition.
-Assignment of accession numbers typically occurs at the point of accessioning or cataloging.
+In galleries, libraries, archives, and museums, an accession number or catalogue number, or various other terms, is a unique identifier assigned to each object in a collection for its identification and recording.
+Assignment of accession numbers typically occurs at the point of accessioning, when the object enters the collection, or sometimes in later cataloging.

+"Accession number" tends to be the term in American collections, while a variety of other terms are used in other English-speaking countries.
 If an item is removed from the collection, its number is usually not reused for new items.

 In libraries

 In libraries, this numbering system is usually in addition to the library classification number (or alphanumeric code) and to the ISBN or International Standard Book Number assigned by publishers.
+Some libraries call their numbers shelfmarks.

 In botany

 Accession numbers are also used in botany, by institutions with living collections like arboreta, botanic gardens, etc., to identify plants or groups of plants that are of the same taxon, are of the same propagule type (or treatment), were received from the same source, were received at the same time.
 Herbaria and other botanic institutions collecting non living material also use accession numbers.